An Overview of Atripla (Efavirenz/Tenofovir/FTC)

 While taking Atripla, it is important to keep all of your appointments with your health care provider.

-Atripla is a prescription medicine approved by the U.S. Food and Drug Administration (FDA) for the treatment of HIV infection in adults.
-Atripla can be used alone as a complete treatment regimen or in combination with other anti-HIV medicines.
+Atripla is a prescription medicine approved by the U.S. Food and Drug Administration (FDA) for the treatment of HIV infection in adults and children 12 years of age and older.
+Atripla can be used alone as a complete treatment regimen or with other HIV medicines.

 Before taking Atripla, tell your health care provider: